LasaleFamine/ts-module-boilerplate/README.md

 **Click the "Use this template" button.**

 Alternatively, create a new directory and then run:
+> NOTE: ⚠️ you must have PNPM installed to make this work

 ```
 $ npx degit https://github.com/lasalefamine/ts-module-boilerplate your-project && cd $_ && ./init.sh